-i.
-Procedural irregularity that affected the outcome of the matter;

-ii.
-New evidence that was not reasonably available at the time the determination of responsibility or dismissal was made that could affect the outcome of the matter; and iii.
+- i.
+Procedural irregularity that affected the outcome of the matter; - ii.
+New evidence that was not reasonably available at the time the determination of responsibility or dismissal was made that could affect the outcome of the matter; and - iii.
 The Title IX Coordinator, Investigator(s), or Hearing Decision-Maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the specific Complainant or Respondent that affected the outcome of the matter.

-If any of the grounds in the request for appeal do not meet the grounds in this section, the request will be denied by the appeal decision-maker and the Parties and their Advisors will be notified in writing of the denial and the rationale.
+If any of the grounds in the request for appeal do not meet the grounds in this section, the request will be denied by the Appeal Decision-Maker and the Parties and their Advisors will be notified in writing of the denial and the rationale.

-If any of the grounds in the request for appeal meet the grounds in this section, then the appeal decision-maker will notify the Party(ies) and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigator(s), and/or the original appeal decision-maker(s).
+If any of the grounds in the request for appeal meet the grounds in this section, then the Appeal Decision-Maker will notify simultaneously via email, attaching a copy of the request for appeal, the Party(ies) and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigator(s), and/or the original Hearing Decision-Maker(s).